 Before beginning his own business as a physician, Rains was the first Black on staff at St. Mary’s Long Beach Memorial and Long Beach Community Hospitals.
 Active during the 20th century American Civil Rights movement, Rains was president of the Long Beach NAACP, chairman of the United Civil Rights Committee, and was “Man of the Year” of the Long Beach American Legion in 1965.
 In 1988, he retired from his practice due to health issues.

-He became active in many organizations such as The Wilberforce Alumni Association, the Belmont Shore Lions Club, and the Alpha Phi Alpha Fraternity.
-Rains was involved with the Long Beach City Planning Commission and the City of Hope.
+He became active in many organizations, such as The Wilberforce Alumni Association, the Belmont Shore Lions Club, and the Alpha Phi Alpha Fraternity.
+Rains were involved with the Long Beach City Planning Commission and the City of Hope.
 His nephew is Benjamin Mchie, founder of African American Registry®.
 Horace Rains, M.D., died on June 9, 1998, in Long Beach, California.